Here’s Exactly How Other People Can Help You Lose Weight

-Stick with any regimen by competing in a health contest, says Eric J. Topol, a cardiologist – he did it with 30 colleagues and dropped three kilos.
+Stick to any regimen by competing in a health contest, says Eric J. Topol, a cardiologist – he did it with 30 colleagues and dropped three kilos.
 Getting other people involved in your weight loss will keep you on track and in shape.
 You’re forced to be accountable when you have others watching your progress.
 We’ve seen it first hand whenever we’ve done our staff fitness challenges.

 Track your training progress with an Endomondo account.
 It’s free and you can share your running, walking or cycling routes with your mates.
 All you need is a GPS watch, or a smartphone that has GPS capability.